A happy cartoon boy holding a clipboard next to words about National Scavenger Hunt Day.

 You might be surprised to know that there is a day dedicated to scavenger hunts, but it’s true!
 National Scavenger Hunt Day is celebrated on the same date every year in the month of May.

-But National Scavenger Hunt Day isn’t just about the thrill of the hunt; it’s also about fostering teamwork, problem-solving skills, and creativity.
+National Scavenger Hunt Day isn’t just about the thrill of the hunt, it also builds teamwork, problem-solving, and creativity.
 It’s an opportunity to get outside, explore new places, and make lasting memories.

-Stay with us to learn all about National Scavenger Hunt Day and see how you can make the most out of this adventure-filled day.
+Keep reading to learn all about National Scavenger Hunt Day.
+We’ll share fun ways you can make the most of this adventure-filled day!

 13 Reasons to Celebrate National Scavenger Hunt Day With Kids

-1. It’s a sneaky way to get kids to exercise.
+1. A sneaky way to get kids to exercise.

 Scavenger hunts typically involve physical activity such as running, crouching, walking, and searching high and low for items.
 Kids may not even realize that they are exercising because they are having so much fun completing the scavenger hunt.